paulczar/omnibus-fpm/README.md

 This project creates full-stack platform-specific packages for `fpm`!

+_I had to patch libiconv.rb to build on my system for ruby.
+I did it dirty, then found this, so used it instead.  https://github.com/opscode/omnibus-software/pull/14/files.   @mattray please take his pull request._

 ## Installation

 We'll assume you have Ruby 1.9+ and Bundler installed.
 First ensure all